TOKYO MULTICULTURAL CHURCHTMC website: http://www.tokyochurch.org

 Japan is known for its cultural conformity, perhaps euphemistically known as “harmony.”
 But Tokyo, the world’s largest megacity with a population of 37 million, is becoming increasingly culturally diverse because people from all over the world are moving to it.
 Its new cultural diversity is also sourced in Japanese people who have become internationalized by living outside Japan and have therefore gained a new perspective.

 TMC will eventually have multiple language-specific departments and leaders: English, Japanese, Chinese (Mandarin and/or Cantonese), etc. These departments will develop their own leadership teams, worship services, activities, ministries, and programs, using their own languages.

 Located at one of the centers of the world’s largest megacity, within the second largest unreached people group on planet earth, TMC is a Christ centered, Bible based, disciple making church, trying to display the multi-faceted glory of God by worshiping and obeying Jesus Christ in a warm and welcoming multicultural setting.

 Each department will select representatives for the all-church leadership team, which will use English.
 This is partly because English is the international language of the world.
 It is also because English tends to reduce social hierarchical distinctions so important to Japanese language and culture.
 English is a more horizontal language and helps foster multicultural respect.

 TMC PHASESThe reproducible church planting strategy of TMC has four stages.

 EnvisioningDreaming, planning, and praying for TMC, 2007 - March 2013 (5 years).

-TMC’s initial vision was generated at Musashino Chapel Center English Department (MCC), beginning in 2007 while Dale and Ann were the interim pastoral couple there.
+TMC’s initial vision was generated by Dale and Ann at Musashino Chapel Center English Department (MCC), beginning in 2007 while Dale and Ann were the interim pastoral couple there.
 Activities included prayer walks, informational meetings, and commissioning.